Mastering PDF Metadata Schema Customization: A Comprehensive Guide

 - PDF/A focuses on long-term archiving, preserving the document's visual appearance and content.
 Libraries and government agencies use PDF/A to ensure that documents remain accessible for decades.

-- With XMP, businesses can create custom fields to track specific information relevant to their operations.
+.
+This simple structure allows for the creation of rich, interconnected metadata. - With XMP, businesses can create custom fields to track specific information relevant to their operations.
 For example, a retail company could add fields for product IDs, pricing, and promotional codes.
+More technically, you might define a custom field like

 Understanding these fundamental concepts sets the stage for customizing PDF metadata to meet specific needs.
 Next, we'll explore how to tailor metadata schemas to unlock even greater potential.